 How We Accept a Horse at Redwings

-Accepting a new horse at Redwings is not a simple task.
-Every week we get many “take my horse” phone calls and emails from owners who are unable or unwilling to care for their horses.
-Potential new horses are considered through an individualized, case by case procedure.
-Redwings wishes that we could take every horse in need, but that is simply not possible.
-There are so many horses in need, and we need to be very careful in deciding which horses we can rescue.
+Accepting a new horse at Redwings is a complex task.
+Every week we get many "take my horse" phone calls and emails from owners who are unable or unwilling to care for their horses.
+Potential new horses are considered through an individualized, case-by-case procedure.
+Redwings wishes we could take every horse in need, but that is impossible.
+There are so many horses in need, and we must be cautious in deciding which horses we can rescue.

-Law enforcement agencies often are forced to seize equines from terrible conditions, or when threatened to have their horse seized owners will often surrender the animal to law enforcement.
-These law enforcement agencies frequently do not have long term equine facilities so a permanent home for the horse is needed.
-This is the point where Redwings gets involved.
+Law enforcement agencies often are forced to seize equines from terrible conditions.
+Owners often surrender the animal when law enforcement threatens to seize the horses.
+These law enforcement agencies frequently do not have long-term equine facilities, so a permanent home for the horse is needed.
+This is when Redwings gets involved.

-Redwings offers these horses a permanent home at our sanctuary or whenever possible will try to find permanent loving adoptive homes.
+Redwings offers these horses a permanent home at our sanctuary or, whenever possible, will try to find permanent loving adoptive homes.
 Some of the horses at Redwings came from other situations.
-Some Redwings residents were purchased at auctions where their future was very uncertain had Redwings not been at the auction that day.
-Two of our horses came from Canada after the big Premarin auctions back in 2005-2006.
-Over the past three years we have taken four retired border patrol horses from Tucson and San Diego sectors.
-Our beautiful Mustang herd came from the Pryor Mountains of Montana and our adorable burro herd came from a BLM round up in Death Valley.
-A few Redwings residents were fortunate to never experience abuse or neglect, they were born here to mothers that we rescued.
+Some Redwings residents were purchased at auctions where their future was uncertain had Redwings not been at the auction that day.
+Two horses came from Canada after the big Premarin auctions in 2005-2006.
+Over the past four years, we have taken four retired border patrol horses from Tucson and San Diego sectors and a retired Military Working Horse from Vandenberg Space Force Base.
+Our beautiful Mustang herd came from the Pryor Mountains of Montana, and our adorable burro herd came from a BLM round-up in Death Valley.
+A few Redwings residents were fortunate never to experience abuse or neglect.
+They were born here to mothers we rescued.

-Here at Redwings, we try and help as many equine as possible.
-We can't save them all but we can provide the love and care each equine deserves for those we do rescue.
+Here at Redwings, we help as many equines as possible.
+We can't save them all.
+We wish we could, but we provide the love and care each equine deserves for those we can rescue.

 The mission of Redwings Horse Sanctuary is to eliminate the causes of equine suffering through educational and community outreach programs, rescue abused, abandoned, and neglected equines and provide permanent sanctuary or selected adoptive homes for those equines.